FAQ about hypnosis. Can anybody be hypnotized

 A. Hypnosis is not by itself an unsafe treatment.
 However, there are concerns that if it is not used correctly, it can bring about negative reactions.
 The risks associated with hypnotherapy (for example, participants periodically experience mild frustration) have been revealed not to vary from those associated with attending a university lecture (Lynn, 2000).

 Problems may occur due to faulty techniques on the part of the hypnotherapist or misunderstandings about hypnotherapy.
-For a fuller conversation on the possible threats of hypnotherapy, read this area of Campbell Perry’s discussion of hypnosis on the False Memory Syndrome’s website.
+For a fuller conversation on the possible threats of hypnotherapy, read this area of Campbell Perry’s discussion of hypnosis on the website of the False Memory Syndrome.

-Q. Can hypnosis make me do things I don’t want to do?
+Q. Can hypnosis make me do things I would rather not do?

 Can hypnosis make me do things I don't want to do

-A. The basic solution is no; you can not be made to do anything you don’t intend to carry out in hypnosis.
+A. No, you can’t be forced to do anything in hypnosis.
 In hypnotherapy, you keep power over your ability to act on tips; however, if you allow yourself to act on a recommendation, you may feel the impacts are taking place alone.

-Orne & Evans carried out a research study to discover if they could make hypnotized topics do antisocial acts, such as throwing a container of acid in the face of a study assistant (for safety and security, the container didn’t contain acid).
-However, the topics in the experiment didn’t know this.
+Orne & Evans carried out a research study to discover if they could make hypnotized subjects do antisocial acts, such as throwing a container of acid in the face of a study assistant (for safety and security, the container didn’t contain acid).
+However, the subjects in the experiment didn’t know this.
 They discovered that 5 out of 6 high hypnotizable individuals tossed the ‘acid’; however, 6 out of 6 low hypnotizable participants were asked to mimic remaining in hypnotherapy through the ‘acid.’
 This experiment reveals that it’s not something unique regarding remaining in hypnosis, which can make individuals carry out antisocial acts; instead, it is something regarding the social scenario in which the experiment was performed.
-The experiment reasons that if you can obtain people to dedicate antisocial acts without hypnotherapy (the reduced hypnotizable that was being asked to claim), there is no demand to use hypnotherapy to discuss what individuals are doing (to learn more on experiments, including authority reviewed Stanley Milgram’s well-known experiment below).
+The experiment reasons that if you can get people to dedicate antisocial acts without hypnotherapy (the reduced hypnotizability that was being asked to claim), there is no demand to use hypnotherapy to discuss what individuals are doing (to learn more on experiments, including authority-reviewed Stanley Milgram’s well-known experiment below).

 Q. Is hypnosis like sleep?